Stories of Black Britishness by Lubaina Himid

 Have you heard of Maria Prymachenko?
 She was an internationally acclaimed naïve artist who drew from traditional Ukrainian folk art.
-What distinguishes her works are bright colors and imaginative ornamental forms often expressing the struggle between good and evil.
-Following the Russian invasion of Ukraine, the timeliness of her pacifistic works could not have been more powerful.
+What distinguishes her works are bright colors and imaginative ornamental forms, often expressing the struggle between good and evil.
+Following the Russian invasion of Ukraine, the timeliness of her pacifistic works could not be more powerful.

-Prymachenko was born to a peasant family in 1908 in the Ukrainian village of Bolotnia, 30 km from Chernobyl where she spent all her life.
-Her family taught her a variety of traditional Ukrainian crafts, such as embroidery and decorating Easter eggs.
-Later in her life she used the traditional Ukrainian patterns and mixed them with her amazing imagination.
+Prymachenko was born to a peasant family in 1908 in the Ukrainian village of Bolotnia, 30 km from Chernobyl, where she spent her whole life.
+Her family taught her a variety of traditional Ukrainian crafts such as embroidery and the traditional way of decorating Easter eggs (Pysanka).
+Later in life she used traditional Ukrainian patterns and mixed them with her amazing imagination.
 In 1937 she was awarded a golden medal at the Paris World Fair, where her appearance gathered a lot of attention.
 Pablo Picasso visiting a Prymachenko exhibition said:

 I bow down before the artistic miracle of this brilliant Ukrainian.